papafotioy-arch/e-commerce-dataset/README.md

 - **April:** £18,600
 - **May:** £27,000

-These surges indicate successful campaigns or product pushes but also highlight volatility.
+These surges indicate successful campaigns or product pushes, but also highlight volatility.

 ### **Sales by Category**
 - **Clothing:** £28,000